pbonte/C-Sprite/README.md

 ```
 With

-* <Ontology location> the location of the ontology TBox.
+* Ontology location: the location of the ontology TBox.
-* <input type (file|socket)> either file or socket.
+* input type (file|socket): either file or socket.
 Depending if you read from file or a websocket.
-* <triples file|socket url> the location of the triples that need to be streamed if you read from file.
+* triples file|socket url: the location of the triples that need to be streamed if you read from file.
 Or the websocket url when you want to connect to a websocket.
-* <query file> a file containing SPARQL queries on each line.
+* query file: a file containing SPARQL queries on each line.
 Make to remove the newlines in your query such that each query is on a separate line.
-* <windowSize> the size of the window
+* windowSize: the size of the window
-* <windowSlide> the slide of window
+* windowSlide: the slide of window
-* <sleep> the sleep time between each line that needs to be read when reading from file.
+* sleep: the sleep time between each line that needs to be read when reading from file.
 Use 0 when using the socket.

 How to run C-Sprite with the DBPedia live stream experiment:
 1) mvn clean install